Go to apps.twitter.com and sign in with a Twitter account.

 http://forum.example.com/auth/twitter/callbackin the Callback URL field.

-Agree to the legal stuff and click the Create button.
+2d.
+Agree to the legal stuff and click the Create your Twitter application button.

 In the Settings tab, enter

-Check “Allow this application to be used to Sign in with Twitter” and click Update Settings.
+then check “Allow this application to be used to Sign in with Twitter”

 In the Permissions tab, choose “Read Only”, and “Request email addresses from users”, then click Update Settings.

-Click on the “Keys And Access Tokens” tab.
-The API key and API secret go in the
+Copy the API key and API secret and paste it in the

 Twitter Login Troubleshooting